 Successful Houston Shin Splints Treatment

-Remember my patient in pain?
-I want to make it clear that everything she tried before coming into the office was right.
-In fact, those are the steps I tell my patients to take when we first discuss their shin splints.
-But, because she wasn't feeling better, we did make a few changes.
+Remember our female patient in pain?
+We want to make it clear that everything she tried before coming into the office was right.
+In fact, those are the steps we tell patients to take when we first discuss their shin splints.
+But, because she wasn't feeling better, we did make a few changes to her treatment protocol.

-I also evaluated my patient for a pair of custom orthotics.
+We also evaluated hr for a pair of custom orthotics.
 The orthotics made her feet more stable.
 They also made her muscles work in a more efficient way.
 Why was that important?
 It meant her muscles had less work to do when she was exercising, which got rid of her overuse problem.
 As a result, she had no more pain from shin splints.
-Finally, pain relief success for my Houston CrossFitter!
+Finally, pain relief success for our Houston CrossFitter!

 After years of powering through the pain, running without pain made her feel like she was floating on air.
 She was thrilled that the fix was simple.
 And she was really happy that she didn’t need injections or surgery.
 You can have the same results that she did!
-Stop ignoring the pain when you exercise and come into the office so we can talk things over.
+In addition to all the steps we outlined in this success story, we also offer an array of Regenerative Medicine treatment options that can help your body recover from even the worst cases of chronic pain.
+And you can do so without invasive procedures or significant downtime.
+Ready to get over your painful shin splints?
+Now's the time to take action: stop ignoring the pain when you exercise and come into the office so we can talk things over.
 You’ll be glad you did.
 Especially when you get back to your favorite activties, without that nagging pain to slow you down!